SBI International Money Transfer: Guide to SBI Remit, Foreign Exchange Rates, and Remittance Fees

 The exchange house will complete the transfer and you can generally expect to pay a transfer and an exchange rate fee.

-SBI has partnered with the online money transfer service Remitly to help make sending money to India easier.
-With Remitly, you can send money in nine different currencies including:
+SBI has a partnership with the online money transfer service Remitly, providing another avenue for sending money to India.
+With Remitly, you can send funds in multiple currencies, including USD, GBP, EUR, and SGD.

 SBI Express Remit